rmak05/Gaming_Arcade/README.md

 # Gaming Arcade

-A neat terminal-based Gaming Arcade built in C, featuring 11 games all in one place.
+A terminal-based Gaming Arcade built in C, featuring 11 games all in one place.

 ## Available Games